KhalouchDev/KhalouchDev/README.md

-- 👋 Hi, I’m @KhalouchDev
+- 👋 Hi, I’m Khaled Murrar (@KhalouchDev)
-- 👀 I’m interested in Programming
-- 📫 How to reach me: discord-Khalouch#3208
+- 📫 How to reach me:
+  + Email: khalouchdev@gmail.com
+  + Discord: Khalouch#3208

 <!---
 KhalouchDev/KhalouchDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.